 What To Look For

 Even though proprietary solutions from Microsoft and Cisco helped pioneer VPN development, there has been a significant drop in confidence for many of these types of protocols.
 Open source solutions have instead gained significant popularity since the early 2000s.
-Attempts to outlaw end-to-end encryption in regards to law enforcement have encouraged people to rely on open-source solutions that aren’t as closely tied to the government.
+Attempts to outlaw end-to-end encryption in regard to law enforcement have encouraged people to rely on open-source solutions that aren’t as closely tied to the government.

 Furthermore, it’s important to have an easy set-up, since this isn’t an area you want to have doubts about it working properly.
 Many protocols are not built-in to your devices.
 Even when they are, you sometimes need a little tech-savvy to deal with system-embedded firewall restrictions and updates.
 Thankfully many of the provider solutions do offer easy, client-facing automated installations (including PrivadoVPN).